agenticbuddy/codex/docs/session-restore.md

 - External behavior:

-  - a) User convenience: Selecting “Server Restore” no longer pre‑fills any prompt.
+- a) User convenience: Selecting “Restore” (server) no longer pre‑fills any prompt.
 Instead, the app quietly arms the next request to use the stored server context (previous_response_id) if available.
 The UI shows a subtle notice that the token has been applied.
   - b) Technical necessity: Using the server’s stored response ID programmatically (rather than emitting a textual “resume” message) is the most reliable way to continue a session without polluting the transcript.
 It also avoids accidental side‑effects.

 - Internal changes:

   - Core protocol: added `Op::SetResumeToken { token }` to update the provider resume token after session configuration.
   - Core protocol: added `Op::HandshakeResume` which emits a `BackgroundEvent(resume_token_confirmed|resume_token_missing)` without touching the transcript; can be used for a “quiet handshake”.
-  - TUI: SessionsPopup/SessionViewer send `SetResumeToken` when “Server Restore” is chosen for a session that contains a stored token; composer text remains unchanged.
+- TUI: SessionsPopup/SessionViewer send `SetResumeToken` when “Restore” (server) is chosen for a session that contains a stored token; composer text remains unchanged.

 - Handshake (optional, future):